Breaking News - Tombola Prizes needed for Minch Fayre 12.9.15

 Our special advisor Mr John Hazelwood CBE with Mr Bob Oldmeadow

 Col Lowsley-Williams kindly donated the use of Chavenage House for the function

 Mr Nick Hurst the chairman of the Parish Council with Mrs Sue Collingwood and the Rev Dr Chris Collingwood, Mr Rod Marlow and Mrs Kathy Hurst

 Dr Chris Booth who retired from the surgery in 1997 with Mrs E Driver and in the background Mr David Driver with Mrs Sheila Booth

 The Chair of the PCT Mrs Ruth FitzJohn with Mrs Rowena Stapleton and Mr Nigel Stapleton

-Mr Alastair Hignell CBE and Mrs Jeannie Hignell and our trustee Mrs Kate Eaglestone
+Mr Alastair Hignell CBE and Mrs Jeannie Hignell and Mrs Kate Eaglestone

 Our Honorary Secretary Mr David Forbes with Mrs Kathy Hurst

 Ms Rachel Felton (physiotherapist) Dr David Pouncey, Dr Susie Weir, Dr Annemarie Marlow, Mrs Carol Stonham (lead practice nurse) Mr Adrian Lyster (acupuncturist) and Ms Sue Collins (art therapist)

 This website is in the process of construction - much more information available soon.